raspberrypilearning/astro-pi-mission-zero/en/step_3.md

 There are a few differences between the real and the emulated Sense HAT:

-- On the emulator, you can set the temperature, pressure, and humidity yourself using sliders, whereas a real Sense HAT in the Astro Pi uses sensors to measure these parameters in its environment.
+- On the emulator, you can set the temperature, pressure, and humidity yourself using sliders, whereas the real Sense HAT in the Astro Pi uses sensors to measure these parameters in its environment.

-- The emulator lets you rotate the Sense HAT by using the mouse to click and drag it, in order to simulate changes in its orientation; the real Astro Pi (and its Sense HAT) can of course move in the real world, and the Sense HAT's orientation sensors detect when and how it has  moved.
+- You can use the mouse to click and drag the emulated Sense HAT to move and rotate it, simulating changes in its orientation; the real Astro Pi (and its Sense HAT) can move in the real world, and the Sense HAT's orientation sensors detect when and how it has  moved.